SridharCheppala/Calmshpere/README.md

 ↳ Guided Meditation: Navigate to Meditation Activity\
 ↳ Soothing Sounds: Navigate to Music Activity\
 ↳ Edit Profile: Navigate to Profile Activity\
+↳ Streak Tracker: Select this and you would able to track your activity like how many days constantly you practiced.
+↳ Breathing Excercise: Select this and able to see that start and stop button to practice breathing.
 •  Meditation Activity\
 ↳ Select a track: Navigate to Music Activity\
 •  Music Activity\